cjacker/opensource-toolchain-ch32v/README.md

 # Hardware prerequist

 * A CH32V board or WCH CH5xx RISC-V BLE board
-* A 'WCH-LINK' or 'WCH-LINKE' adapter
+* A 'WCH-LINKE' adapter (WCH-LINK without E is deprecated)
-  - only 'WCH-LINKE' support programming CH32V003 with 1-wire SDI interface.
+  - old 'WCH-LINK' (without E) do not support programming CH32V003 with 1-wire SDI interface.
-  - 'WCH-LINK' / 'WCH-LINKE' USB adapter usually support dual modes (SWD for ARM and RVSWD for CH32V) and can be toggled by jumpers or on-board buttons.
+  - WCH official utilities will flash a new firmware to 'WCH-LINK' (without E) every time when switch between DAP and RV mode.
+  - The new firmware do not support using on-board button to toggle 'WCH-LINK' (without E) mode anymore.

 # Toolchain overview